Pricing for defending a claim made by an employee

 Disbursements

-Disbursements are payments we make to third parties for expenses such as travel costs, counsel’s fees (Barrister fees), court fees and expert fees.
+Disbursements are payments we make to third parties for expenses such as travel costs, counsel’s fees (barrister fees), court fees and expert fees.
 Once received, we will pay any disbursements on your behalf to ensure a smoother process.

 We will discuss all disbursements with you in advance of incurring any on your behalf.